bullet-tooth/logback-kafka-appender/README.md

 As most custom logback component, your custom partitioning strategy may also implement the `ch.qos.logback.core.spi.ContextAware` and `ch.qos.logback.core.spi.LifeCycle` interfaces.

-A custom keying strategy may especially become handy when you want to use kafka's log compactation facility.
+A custom keying strategy may especially become handy when you want to use kafka's log compaction facility.

 ## FAQ